Many or all companies we feature compensate us. Compensation and editorial

 Your debt-to-income ratio is the amount of monthly payments you have divided by your gross income.
 When this percentage is too high, lenders are less likely to approve you for a loan because too much of your income is already going toward debt each month.

-To qualify for a personal loan in the future, spend the next few months working to lower your DTI ratio by paying off some of your current debt.
-If you have substantial assets you can use as collateral, you might qualify for a secured loan.
+To qualify for a personal loan in the future, spend the next few months working to lower your DTI by paying down your current debt.
+Try using the snowball method, which means you pay down the lowest balance debts first.

 When you apply for a personal loan, your lender will ask about your income and compare it to the amount you’re asking to borrow.
 Lenders will also review your tax documents, employment history, and credit history.

 You may have a good credit history but need more income to qualify for a personal loan.
-If this is you, it can be discouraging, mainly because getting a higher-paying job can take time.

-However, there are a few things you can do.
-First, start with your current job.
+Start with your current job.
 Can you ask for a raise or meet with your boss to discuss what you need to do to earn a raise in the future?

 If increasing your income in your current position is impossible, seek other opportunities.

-If you like your job and want to stay, you can start a side hustle or small business during your off-hours.
+If you like your job and want to stay, you can start a side hustle or small business during your off hours.
 Once you have a consistently higher income, you’re more likely to qualify for a personal loan, especially if you have good credit.

-Some other options include asking another adult with a higher income and good credit to cosign your loan or asking the lender that denied you if you’d qualify to borrow a lower amount.
+If you were denied a loan due to a low income, consider asking the lender that denied you whether you’d qualify to borrow a lower amount.

 Until then, do what you can to show that you have control over your credit.
 Apply for credit builder loans, credit builder credit cards, and other financial products that help people with lower credit scores or poor credit history start to rebuild.